lildude/gonefora.run/README.md

   ```

 - Import all posts: `bundle exec ruby import.rb`
-- Copied all posts in `_links` to `_posts` and changed the post type and layout in the process using:
+- Copy all posts in `_links` to `_posts` and changed the post type and layout in the process using:
   ```
   for x in `ls -1 _links/`; do
   sed -e 's/type: link/type: post/' -e 's/layout: link/layout: post/' _links/$x > _posts/$x
   done
   ```

-- Created individual directories for each of the files in `_pages` and copied the files to `[pagename]/index.html` - because I like pretty URLs without `.html`
+- Create individual directories for each of the files in `_pages` and copied the files to `[pagename]/index.html` - because I like pretty URLs without `.html`
   ```
   for x in `ls -1 _pages/`; do
   dir=`echo $x | cut -d- -f4 | cut -d. -f1`